sheltermanager/asm3/doc/manual/boarding.rst

 ========

 The boarding interface is used to administrate the boarding of animals, create payments and produe invoices for customers.

+Animals with a boarding reservation will automatically move into the pre-selected shelter location on the check-in date and out again when the check-out date is reached.

 .. image:: images/boarding_tab.png